 Pascal did a master in physical geography at University of Zurich focussing on glaciology.
-He is now working as a PhD candidate at ETH on supraglacial ice cliffs on debris-covered glaciers and their contribution to mass balance and runoff.
+He is now working as a Post-doctoral reseacher on supraglacial ice cliffs on debris-covered glaciers and their contribution to mass balance and runoff.
 He tries to develop and connect physical models going from the very small to the glacier scale, linking in-situ measurements with remote sensing data.

 Emily is currently employed as a postdoctoral researcher at the University of Erlangen where she works on climate variability in the high-mountain regions of East Africa and its impacts on glaciers.
 She has finished her PhD at the University of Alberta and has worked as a post doc at Utrecht University.

 Universiteit Utrecht, FutureWater, ICIMOD

 Walter works at Utrecht University as an associate professor.
 He has fifteen years of experience in geo-informatics, water resource management and climate change and is skilled in hydro-meteorological monitoring, the use of remote sensing, simulation models and spatial analysis and he has been doing research on Himalayan hydrology since 2002.

 Remco is a Postdoc at Utrecht University working on the climate of High Mountain Asia for the ERC project "Climbing the Asian water tower".
 He has an MSc in aerospace engineering and a PhD in planetary physics from Oxford University.
 He has more than 10 years of experience in remote sensing and modelling of planetary atmospheres.